3 Ways to organize your goals for this year.

 Pick one area and improve it

 That vague framework of deciding what you want to do to improve your business or life would not for everyone.
 We are all different.
 So there is a goal-setting system called SMART.
-You pick a specific goal, with measurable outcomes, that are achievable, realistic and timely.
+You pick a specific goal with measurable outcomes, that are achievable, realistic, and have timely outcomes.
 When you use this system of goal setting it gives you a step by step plan to follow.
 For example with my social media goal, if it had been a SMART goal, would be something like

 I will learn how to post on Facebook,